“The people you want to reach the most are the ones who, by default, delete emails.” (Seth Godin)

-LinkedIn makes it so easy to find candidates that it’s pretty tempted to go for broke with your messages and cast a pretty wide net.
+LinkedIn makes it so easy to find candidates that it’s pretty tempting to go for broke with your messages and cast a wide net.

 If you’re hiring for a specific skill, make sure that anyone you message has that particular skill.
-It sounds obvious, but if you stick to this policy you’ll create a relationship with candidates.
+As straightforward as this sounds, if you stick to this policy, you’re more likely to create a relationship with candidates.

-They may not be interested, but at least they know you send them relevant opportunities and they’ll be more likely to open your messages.
+They may not be interested right now, but at least they know you send relevant opportunities, and they’ll be more likely to open your messages in the future.

-You also have the added bonus that if you limit the number of messages you send, you will have more time to make the content of each message personalised and engaging.
+You also have the added bonus that if you limit the number of messages you send, you will have more time to make the content of each message personalized and engaging.

-Try and engage candidates on social media before you message them.
-LinkedIn data suggests that if you do this, they’re 2x more likely to accept your InMail if they are already connected to you or someone at your company.
+Pro tip: Try and engage candidates on social media before you message them.
+LinkedIn data suggests that candidates are 46% more likely to accept your InMail if they are already connected to you or someone at your company.